Why VRS DirectForce Pro over another brand?

 Though we make no promises, usually better hardware allows sim racers to get up to speed quicker.
 It improves learning and progression by offering accurate and smooth force feedback.
 The main benefits to your driving will be consistency and adaptability.
-Many top level eSports sim racers use DFP, including Porsche eSports champion Josh Rogers and eNASCAR champion Ray Alfalla.
+Many top level eSports sim racers use DFP, including Porsche eSports champion Josh Rogers and eNASCAR champions Ray Alfalla and Keegan Leahy.

 Will it be hard to get used to the DFP?

 According to feedback from our users, it takes very little time to get used to DFP!
 Since the force feedback accurately replicates what the sim outputs, there isn’t much to get “used to”.
 It should only take hours if not minutes to feel comfortable when upgrading from another wheel.

 Which 3rd party steering wheel do you recommend?

 We compiled a list of popular steering wheels here:

 For more suggestions on wheels, feel free to join the #hardware channel on our VRS discord server.
 There you can get additional tips from our growing community of DirectForce Pro owners: https://discord.gg/kDSmkU4

 Are you making a steering wheel (rim with button plate)?

 Yes!
 We expect to be selling our own steering wheel in early 2022.